adapter-hub/website/posts/2022/09/updates-in-adapter-transformers-v3-1.md

 Throughout the last few months, the field of parameter-efficient methods for fine-tuning Transformer-based models has seen a wide range of new innovations, proposing new adapter methods (e.g. [He et al., 2021](https://arxiv.org/pdf/2110.04366.pdf); [Liu et al., 2022](https://doi.org/10.48550/arXiv.2205.05638)) and applying them to new domains and tasks (e.g. [Chen et al., 2022](https://arxiv.org/pdf/2205.13535.pdf)).
 With the newest release of our `adapter-transformers` library, version 3.1, we take a further step towards integrating the diverse possibilities of parameter-efficient fine-tuning methods by supporting multiple new adapter methods and Transformer architectures.

-In the following sections, we highlight all important new features and methods introduced with the new release one by one.
+In the following sections, we highlight important new features and methods introduced with the new release.
+The full changelog can be found [here](https://github.com/adapter-hub/adapter-transformers/releases/tag/adapters3.1.0).

 [TOC]